Mregussek/MAREngine-docs/references/classes-ecs/scene.rst

 Scene
 =====

-Scene is some kind of game itself.
+Scene is a kind of game itself.
 It has information about all entities and collections, can create all new entities and destroy them.

 Scene has two friend classes: